Applications of the duality between the Complex Monge-Amp\`ere Equation and the Hele-Shaw flow: Introduction

 \subsection{Families of Geodesic Rays}

-As already mentioned, the weak solution $\tilde{\Phi}$ to the Dirichlet problem for the HMAE over the punctured disc $\overline{\mathbb D}^{\times}$ with $S^1$-invariant boundary data is by definition a weak geodesic ray in the space of positive potentials on $X$.
-If this solution is regular (by which we mean it is smooth and strictly $\omega$-plurisubharmonic along the fibres over $\overline{\mathbb D}^{\times}$) then it gives a genuine geodesic in this space, i.e.\ a smooth geodesic in the space of K\"ahler metrics.
-For this reason regularity of the weak geodesic ray is of interest, and following \cite{RW} we know that on $\mathbb P^1$ and $\mathbb D$, this regularity is intimately related to the topology of the Hele-Shaw flow.
-To state our theorems in the simplest way, let let $B(t)$ denote the geodesic ball in $X$ centred at $0$ with area $t$ taken with respect to the metric $\omega$.
+The weak solution $\tilde{\Phi}$ to the Dirichlet problem for the HCMA over the punctured disc $\overline{\mathbb D}^{\times}$ with $S^1$-invariant boundary data is by definition a weak geodesic ray in the space of positive potentials on $X$.
+When $X=\mathbb{P}^1$, if this solution is regular (by which we mean it is smooth and strictly $\omega$-plurisubharmonic along the fibres over $\overline{\mathbb D}^{\times}$) then it gives a genuine geodesic in this space, i.e.\ a smooth geodesic in the space of K\"ahler metrics.
+For this reason regularity of the weak geodesic ray is of interest, and following \cite{RW} we know that this regularity is intimately related to the topology of the Hele-Shaw flow.
+By analogy, when $X=\mathbb{D}$ we call a regular weak geodesic ray a smooth geodesic ray.

+To state our theorems in the simplest way, let let $B(t)$ denote the geodesic ball in $\mathbb{P}^1$ centred at $0$ with area $t$ taken with respect to the metric $\omega_{FS}$.

-\begin{definition*} Let $a\in [0,V]$.
-We say that a collection of subsets $\{\Omega_t\}_{t\in (0,V)}$ of $X$ is \emph{standard as $t$ tends to $a$} if there exist $\epsilon>0$ such that
+\begin{definition*} Let $a\in \{0,1\}$.
+We say that a collection of subsets $\{\Omega_t\}_{t\in (0,1)}$ of $\mathbb{P}^1$ is \emph{standard as $t$ tends to $a$} if there exist $\epsilon>0$ such that

 \end{definition*}